SPECIALIST WOODWORM ADVICE FOR DIAGNOSISING & TREATING WOODWORM.

 By now we are sure you understand that the identification of woodworm is extremely important,

-- Firstly a specialist timber survey (woodworm survey) is required by our specialist CSRT surveyors to determine the species you are dealing with.
+- Firstly a specialist timber survey (woodworm survey) is required by our specialist CSRT surveyor to determine the species you are dealing with.

 - Secondly recommendations to either treat the woodworm infestation or in the event where no woodworm treatment is necessary leaving it along.